The Lost Okoroshi

 The Lost Okoroshi is a 2019 Nigerian film produced, directed and edited by Abba Makama under the production studio of Osiris Film and Entertainment.
 The movie links the African traditional belief system with modernity.
-It clarifies the modern notion that masquerades are bad and should be feared by painting them as super heroes.
-The international recognised movie stars Seun Ajayi Judith Audu, Tope Tedela, Ifu Ennada, and Chiwetalu Agu.

 Plot

 The film revolves around a young security guard, Raymond, who is melancholic because of the extinction of traditional and cultural antiquities of his country.
-He began to receive message from Okoroshi, a traditional Igbo figure which usually danced in mask.
-Eventually, he woke up one day in Okoroshi's attire, unable to neither take it off nor speak.
-He disappeared into the air and become the superheroes of the city.
+In his dreams he begins to receive messages from Okoroshi, a traditional Igbo spirit.
+One day he wakes up transformed into Okoroshi and begins a spiritual journey.

 Premiere

-It was premiered globally at the Toronto International Film Festival (TIFF) in September 2019, got premiered at Vevey International Funny Films Festival and it is currently on Netflix.
+It was premiered globally at the Toronto International Film Festival (TIFF) in September 2019 also screened at Vevey International Funny Films Festival.
+It was released in 2020 on Netflix.